Nature Gardens Map

 8. Urban Waterfall: The place to hang out on a warm summer day!
 Go barefoot on the native lawn, cool off by dipping your toes in the water, or relax under the welcome shade of sycamore trees.

 9. Get Dirty Zone: The soil beneath our feet is full of life and you can literally play in the dirt in this popular section of the garden.
 Come dig in the compost bins to see which creatures turn plants into soil, look for roots in the planter windows, and play hide and seek in a giant willow house.
+Please note the willow house will be closed for renovations beginning January 3rd.

 10. Dry Creek Bed: Lined with local native plants, the dry creek bed is a metaphor for L.A.’s seasonal rivers and streams, which disappear underground or go dry in summer.
 This area changes dramatically from winter to summer and is a terrific birding spot.